 Just 20 years after having the wolves returned, however, it seems that we’ve forgotten the crucial part that they play in maintaining the health of the natural world.
 The old wolf worries and conflicts from ranchers and government officials that led to the wolf’s original demise have re-emerged.
 The most significant voiced fear today is livestock depredations, despite the fact that in the last two decades, less than 1 percent of such losses were due to wolves.

 The first video below, produced by Earthjustice, makes us think about that.
 It tells a compelling story, using stylized drawings and animation.
-Watch it, and then take a look at the very brief, 40-second Defenders of Wildlife video that follows.
-It’s not flashy, and there’s no sound enhancement.
-It simply takes us back to 1995, when cage doors were opened in the Idaho wilderness, and a wrong was made right in the form of escaping wolves.
+Watch it, and then take a look at the four-minute Smithsonian Channel video that follows.
+It takes us back to 1995, when a cage door was opened in the wilderness, and a wrong was made right in the form of an escaping wolf.

 As mentioned in the first video, wolves are a symbol of what we couldn’t tame.
 What’s shown in the second video … well, it will get you every time.